MP print media hit hard due to COVID-19 outbreak and lockdown

-The coronavirus outbreak and lockdown has severely affected the print media in Madhya Pradesh as over 300 newspapers have been forced to suspend publications due to issues like lack of transport facilities and rumors that newspapers could be carriers of the virus.
-Some of the affected media organizations have started putting out online editions to keep their readership intact.
+The coronavirus outbreak and lockdown has severely affected the print media in Madhya Pradesh as over 300 newspapers have been forced to suspend publications due to issues like lack of transport facilities and rumours that newspapers could be carriers of the virus.
+Some of the affected media organisations have started putting out online editions to keep their readership intact.

 The hawkers association in Dewas district has stopped distributing newspapers since March 25, contending that they do not want to put their lives to risk in the wake of the coronavirus outbreak in the state.
 Rajendra Chourasia, an office-bearer of the Dewas hawkers association, said they have decided not to distribute newspapers till April 14.